c038644/OpenClassrooms/P7/Readme.txt

 The working dashboard is available on streamlit share: https://c038644-git-main-4wr9um.streamlitapp.com/

-The back end runs on heroku see: https://c038644.herokuapp.com/
+The back end runs on heroku

 Thanks.